myselfHimanshu/data-summit-blog/content/posts/cnn_01.md

 ### What are Channels ?

-Channel is a convolutional term used to refer to certain part of an image.
+Channel is a convolutional term used to refer to certain feature of an image.
 In practicality, an image from standard digital camera will have 3 channels (RGB (red, green, blue)).
 An image printed on a newspaper has 4 channels (CMYK).
 You can imagine three 2d matrices over each other, each having pixels values in range of [0,255].

 ![](https://static.packt-cdn.com/products/9781789613964/graphics/e91171a3-f7ea-411e-a3e1-6d3892b8e1e5.png)